 If you were stymied on Monday, now can you name this bird?
-The photo was taken in Colorado during the month of August.
+The photo was taken in Colorado in February.
 The answer will appear at the end of next Monday’s post.